Waitomo Caves

 Waitomo Glowworm Cave

 The Waitomo Glowworm Cave is the star attraction, and this cave is world-famous.
-I enjoyed this cave for a couple of reasons.
-It has glowworms, and it hosts the Cathedral Cave.
-So what’s fascinating about glow worms or the cathedral cave?
+I enjoyed this cave for several reasons.
+It is home to glowworms and features the Cathedral Cave.
+So what’s fascinating about glow worms or the Cathedral Cave?

-You can practice your pitch and range in the cathedral cave – the caves will echo back to you.
+You can practice your pitch and range in the cathedral cave, as the caves will echo back to you.
 The tour guide will encourage you to sing, and many do.
 The sheer size and height of this cave are overwhelming.
 It is remarkable.
 If you happen to be here over the holidays, check out Carols in the Caves.

-At the end of the walking tour, you will take a gondola ride through a cave river — the anticipation of the third ride out weights the experience.
-While you will get to see a whole cave ceiling of glowworms glowing, the ride lasts about two minutes.
+At the end of the walking tour, you will take a gondola ride through a cave river — the anticipation of the third ride outweighs the experience.
+While you will get to see a whole cave ceiling of glowing glowworms, the ride lasts about two minutes.
 Well worth seeing if you are visiting, but not my favorite of the three.

 Aranui Cave

-Aranui Caves is the smallest of the main caves.
+Aranui Caves It’she smallest of the main caves.
 It’s about a 5-minute drive from the Waitomo Glowworm Caves.
-This cave was discovered by a local Maori man in 1910 who followed his hunting dog into the cave only to find this marvel.
+This cave was discovered by a local Maori man in 1910, who followed his hunting dog into the cave and found this marvel.

-The entrance to this cave is deceiving.
-It’s a tiny hole, and even as you climb in and catch the first glimpse, you can’t imagine what follows.
+The entIt’se to this cave is deceiving.
+It’s a tiny hole, and even as you climb in can’tatch the first glimpse, you can’t imagine what follows.
 As you navigate further into the cave, you will be impressed by a display of stalactites, stalagmites, flowstones, and beautiful formations.
 It takes about an hour to tour Aranui Cave.
 I liked this cave.
 It has the three most impressive stalagmites, but it was my least favorite of the three.

 What You Need to Know: